The Wewelsburg District Museum is a public institution of the Paderborn District.

 A ban on smoking is in effect in all enclosed spaces.
 Stairways and escape routes must be kept clear.

-Platforms and blocked off areas must not be stepped on or entered.
-The taking of pictures and filming of the exhibits as well as of the museum's facilities is permitted only without flash and only for private use.
-Prior written approval by the museum's management must be obtained in advance at Tel. +49 (0)2955 7622-0 or email@example.com for
+The taking of pictures and filming of the exhibits as well as of the museum’s facilities is permitted only without flash and only for private use.
+Capturing any images of the two former SS rooms in the North Tower of Wewelsburg Castle, which are subject to special protection interests, is not allowed as a matter of principle.
+Prior written approval by the museum’s management must be obtained in advance at +49 (0)2955 7622-0 or email@example.com for

 To the extent possible, the supervisory personnel may – in exceptional cases – also take articles into safekeeping.
 When in doubt, said personnel's instructions must be adhered to.
 No liability is accepted for any and all articles and valuables that are in safekeeping or in the lockers.